UNITED STATES

 Research and development expenses include costs directly attributable to the conduct of research and development programs, including the cost of salaries, payroll taxes, employee benefits, stock compensation, materials, supplies, rent, depreciation on and maintenance of research equipment with alternative future use, and the cost of services provided by outside contractors.
 All costs associated with research and development are expensed as incurred.

 Clinical trial costs are a component of research and development expenses.
-The company expenses costs for its clinical trial activities performed by third parties, including clinical research organizations and other service providers, as they are incurred, based upon estimates of the work completed over the life of the individual study in accordance with associated agreements.
+The Company expenses costs for its clinical trial activities performed by third parties, including clinical research organizations and other service providers, as they are incurred, based upon estimates of the work completed over the life of the individual study in accordance with associated agreements.
 The Company uses information it receives from internal personnel and outside service providers to estimate the clinical trial costs incurred.

 Stock-based compensation

-Employees, consultants and members of the board of directors of the Company have received stock options and restricted stock of the Company.
+Employees, consultants, and members of the Board of Directors of the Company have received stock options and restricted stock of the Company.
 The Company recognizes the cost of the stock-based compensation incurred as its employees and board members vest in the awards.
 The Company accounts for stock-based compensation arrangements in accordance with provisions of Accounting Standards Codification (“ASC”) 718, Compensation—Stock Compensation.
 ASC 718 requires the recognition of compensation expense, using a fair-value based method, for costs related to all share-based payments including stock options.
 ASC 718 requires companies to estimate the fair value of share-based payment awards on the date of grant using an option-pricing model.
 The Company uses the Black-Scholes option-pricing model (“Black Scholes”) to determine the fair value of options granted.
 The Company’s stock-based awards are subject to service-based vesting conditions and performance-based vesting conditions.
 Compensation expense related to awards to employees and directors with service-based vesting conditions is recognized on a straight-line basis based on the grant date fair value over the associated service period of the award, which is generally the vesting term.
 For performance-based awards, the Company reassesses at each reporting date whether achievement of the performance condition is probable and accrues compensation expense if and when achievement of the performance condition is probable.

-Black-Scholes requires inputs based on certain subjective assumptions, including (i) the expected stock price volatility, (ii) the expected term of the award, (iii) the risk-free interest rate and (iv) expected dividends.
-Due to
+Black Scholes requires inputs based on certain subjective assumptions, including (i) the expected stock price volatility, (ii) the expected term of the award, (iii) the risk-free interest rate and (iv) expected dividends.
+The historical volatility is calculated based on a period of time commensurate with expected term assumption.
+The risk-free interest rate is based on U.S. Treasury securities with a maturity date commensurate with the expected term of the associated award.
+The expected dividend yield is assumed to be

 Foreign currency translation